McMillan & Wife: Cast and series name change

 For its sixth and final season, the series underwent a major retooling.
 Susan Saint James left after being unable to come to terms on a new contract.
 Nancy Walker also left the series before the sixth season premiered in 1976 to star in The Nancy Walker Show, a sitcom that was cancelled after 12 episodes.

 With these developments, the show became known as McMillan and Sally was killed off in a plane crash along with the couple's never-seen son.
 Mac, now a widower, moved out of the family home and into a luxury apartment.
-Mildred, meanwhile, was written out as having left the McMillans to open her own diner on the East Coast, which was an inside joke playing up her role as Rosie the waitress in a then-ongoing series of commercials for Bounty Paper Towels.
+Mildred, meanwhile, was written out as having left the McMillans to open her own diner on the East Coast, which was an inside joke playing up her role as Rosie the waitress in a then-ongoing series of commercials for Bounty paper towels.

-John Schuck had his role reduced as he joined the sitcom Holmes and Yo-Yo, on which show director Leonard B. Stern was working.
+John Schuck had his role reduced as he joined the sitcom Holmes & Yoyo which was produced by Leonard B. Stern.
 Meanwhile, Sergeant Enright was promoted to Lieutenant and became Deputy Chief of the San Francisco Police, which took him away from his position as Mac's liaison.
 Martha Raye, who had played Mildred's sister Agatha in an earlier episode, joined the series full-time with Agatha taking over Mildred's role as Mac's housekeeper in his new apartment.
 Richard Gilliland joined the cast as Enright's replacement, Sergeant DiMaggio, who always introduced himself by saying "no relation" (in reference to Joe DiMaggio).